 His voice is getting quieter.
 He's becoming tired.
 His vision is growing blurry.

-His eyes briefly leave her wide violet orbs and Ichigo realizes that it's raining… it's raining quite fiercely, actually.
+His eyes briefly leave her wide violet orbs and Ichigo realizes that it's raining… it is raining quite fiercely, actually.

 Nevertheless, he lets his eyes close again…